nebiros/markitup_erb-rails/README.md

 # MarkitupErb::Rails

-Vanilla [markItUp!](http://markitup.jaysalvat.com) for Rails 3.x, works with ERB, so, no extra gems needed like SCSS or LESS.
+Vanilla [markItUp!](http://markitup.jaysalvat.com) for Rails 3.x, works with ERB, so, no extra gems needed like SCSS (huh?) or LESS.
 It comes with these sets from markItUp!: Html, Textile, Wiki Syntax, Markdown, and BBcode, if you use one of them maybe you will need to add other gems to parse it ;-).